|

 q

-that in creating this feature on the Biggin incident, I thought long and hard about the possible repercussions arising from
+out that in creating this feature on the Biggin incident, I thought long and hard about the possible repercussions arising

-those self opinionated sorts, that hit the "don't go there" button when questions regarding this accident had been raised.
+there were those self opinionated sorts, that hit the "don't go there" button when questions regarding this accident

-on that fateful day and I also feel a duty to those not only killed in the tragedy but to all the relatives and onlookers,
+really occured on that fateful day and I also feel a duty to those not only killed in the tragedy but to all the relatives

 No one will ever know for sure, what made Don Bullock perform that disastrous